-During the first year you will study the core physics of mechanics, waves and electrical circuits along with the weird world of quantum physics.
-In the second year you will study Newton’s theories of gravity, motion and thermal physics along with investigating new frontiers of physics – field theory, nuclear and particle physics, astrophysics and medical imaging.
-You will build up a portfolio of experimental work to demonstrate the development of your practical skills and you will receive a separate qualification that will sit alongside your A level qualification.
+You will develop and be assessed on your knowledge of both experimental and theoretical physics.
+During the first year you will build on what you’ve covered at GCSE, the core physics of mechanics, waves and electrical circuits along with the exciting world of quantum physics.
+In the second year you will study Newton’s theories of gravity, thermal physics and begin to explore the new frontiers of physics – field theory, nuclear and particle physics, astrophysics and medical imaging.
+You will build up a portfolio of experimental work to demonstrate the development of your practical skills and you will receive a separate qualification that will sit alongside your A Level qualification.

-A Level Physics links particularly well with one or more A levels out of Biology, Chemistry, Computing, or Mathematics, and many students combine it with subjects such as Economics, Geography, or Further Maths depending on their interests.
+Physics links well with Biology, Chemistry, Computing and Mathematics.
+Students also combine it with subjects such as Economics, Geography, or Further Mathematics, depending on their interests.

 Future Career Opportunities

-BSFC has attractive, well equipped teaching laboratories in which you will have every opportunity to link theory with practice and develop confident practical skills.
-We also have good links with both Salford and Liverpool Universities which have allowed our students to experience undergraduate practical work with them.
-Students may have the opportunity to visit the European Centre for Particle Physics, CERN, Geneva, Switzerland where the Large Hadron Collider is housed.
-You can also join small tutorial groups in addition to your classes which are tailored to your needs.
+The Sixth Form has attractive, well equipped teaching laboratories in which you will have every opportunity to link theory with practice and develop confident practical skills.
+We offer opportunities in and out of the laboratory to enrich and challenge you.
+We also have good links with prestigious universities which have allowed our students to experience undergraduate practical work.

 Students have had the opportunity to visit the European Centre for Particle Physics, CERN, Geneva, Switzerland where the Large Hadron Collider is housed.
 Students are also invited to attend Operating Theatre Live, partially funded by The Sixth Form and a bespoke STEM event designed to provide independent advice and guidance on a wide range of careers and courses in the scientific and medical fields.